 (5) Any gift by a member of a class person designated in s.
-732.912(2) must shall be made by a document signed by that person or made by that person's witnessed telephonic discussion, telegraphic message, or other recorded message.
+732.912(2) must shall be made by a document signed by that person's witnessed telephonic discussion, telegraphic message, or other recorded message.

 Section 9.
 Subsection (4) of section 732.915, Florida Statutes, is amended to read: